Hammy2112/autonomous-scholarly-architect/README.md

 ## 🛠️ Prerequisites

-You will need the following API keys to run this agent:
+You will need the following to run this agent:
+- **Jupyter Environment:** Google Colab, Jupyter Notebook, or VS Code with Jupyter support.
 - **Hugging Face Token:** To access the `meta-llama/Llama-3.1-8B-Instruct` model.
 - **SerpAPI Key:** To execute real-time Google Scholar searches.